-Below Drawings: Sketches of the master suite’s private courtyard.
+Below Drawings: Sketches of the primary suite’s private courtyard.

-Above: Another view of the master suite private courtyard with its Japanese wood soaking tub and reflecting pool.
-As with many spaces in this home, the master suite opens via large sliding glass doors on both sides to welcome in the gardens and maximize views.
+Above: Another view of the primary suite private courtyard with its Japanese wood soaking tub and reflecting pool.
+As with many spaces in this home, the primary suite opens via large sliding glass doors on both sides to welcome the gardens and maximize views.